Assault Defense Attorney

 If you are charged with driving while intoxicated (DWI) and injuring someone with your vehicle, it is considered intoxicated assault, which is a third-degree felony.
 Attorney Jason Trumpler, serving Greater Round Rock, Texas, has tried more than 100 DWI cases in Texas and California, helping many defendants to avoid suffering unjust penalties.

 Although intoxicated assault is a serious crime deserving harsh punishment, the truth is that there are many flaws in law enforcement's methods of determining whether a driver is truly intoxicated.
-Mr. Trumpler is here to provide criminal defense services to clients throughout the Round Rock area, helping them to avoid bearing the consequences of faulty police work and other injustice.
+Our lawyer is here to provide criminal defense services to clients throughout the Round Rock, TX, area, helping them to avoid bearing the consequences of faulty police work and other injustice.

 Courtroom Victories For Clients Charged with Assault